dustyroom-studio/quibli-doc/_docs/stylized-lit-shader.md

 - **Render Faces** Determines what faces to render.
 The three options are _Both_, _Front_, _Back_.
 ![Stylized Lit Shader — Render Faces menu](../assets/images/manual_images/quibli_stylized_lit_shader_render_faces_menu.png)

-- **Alpha Clipping** If this checkbox is in the ‘Enabled’ state, the _Threshold_ parameter appears.
+- **Alpha Clipping** Discards pixels based on the Albedo texture's alpha channel.
-- **Threshold** This parameter cuts out a transparent portion of the material.
-Moving it sideways determines how soon the transparent portion is ‘transparent enough’ to be cut out.
+- **Threshold** The minimum alpha in the Albedo texture to render a pixel, i.e. determines how soon the transparent portion is ‘transparent enough’ to be cut out.
 - **Enable GPU Instancing** Uses GPU Instancing to render multiple copies of the mesh at once.
 More information in [Unity's documentation](https://docs.unity3d.com/Manual/GPUInstancing.html){:target="_blank"}.

 **TIP.** Some of the parameters, like _Rim_, _Specular_, _Height Gradient_ and others work similarly to the according parameters in the analogous _Stylized Surface_ shader in **Flat Kit**.
 If you didn’t find some specific info about these parameters in this manual, you might want to have a look into the [Stylized Shader chapter of the Flat Kit manual](https://flatkit.dustyroom.com/#31-stylized-surface-shader){:target="_blank"}.